Newtown Jets: Home grounds

 The first home ground of the Newtown football club was Metters Sports Ground in Erskineville or Alexandria on Ashmore Road, next to the owners, the Metters factory, which produced stoves and ovens.
 Across the road was Erskineville Oval.
 Generally the crowd attendance there was between several hundred and 3,000.
 At the season opening in April 1911, 9,000 spectators saw Newtown defeat Balmain 16–3.
 In those days the ground was often criticised for being too hard, like many others in Sydney, and the grandstand not being "imposing" enough.

-In later years, Newtown was at home at Erskineville Oval and Marrickville Oval before the club moved to today's venue, Henson Park.
+In later years, Newtown was at home at Erskineville Oval and Marrickville Oval before the club moved to today's venue, Henson Park where they have remained ever since.
+In 1983, Newtown took five home games to Orana Park (now Campbelltown Stadium) ahead of a planned re-location to South Western Sydney in 1984 before the club was kicked out of the NSWRL.

-Attendances at Henson Park are the highest in the NSWRL Premier League.
-Their attendance is always announced as being 8,972, in reference to a game played at Henson Park in the 1990s on a wet and miserable day.
-The Newtown Jets ground announcer John Lynch jokingly said through the speaker that the crowd was 8,972.
+Attendances at Henson Park are the highest in the NSW Cup.
+Their attendance is always announced as being 8,972, in reference to a game played at Henson Park in the Metropolitan Cup during the 1990s on a wet and miserable day.
+The Newtown Jets ground announcer John Lynch jokingly said through the speaker that the crowd was 8,972 even though the attendance that day was below 100 spectators.
 This figure has now become a part of Newtown folklore and is announced as the crowd at every home match.